epfl-ada/ada-2023-project-thepiratesofthestreet/readme (final version).md

 # Analysis of fictional worlds through movie summaries

 ## Abstract
 From mythology to science fiction, people have always invented stories.
-The ability to create fiction (defined by the American heritage dictionary as creative work whose content is imagined and is not on real facts) can even be viewed as characteristic for human race.
+The ability to create fiction (defined by the American heritage dictionary as creative work whose content is imagined and is not based on real facts) can even be viewed as characteristic for human race.
 All types of fiction invite their audience to explore real ideas, issues, or possibilities using an imaginary setting or using something similar to reality, though still distinct from it.
 In this project, we want to extract movies which fall in the category "speculative fiction" as defined in Wikipedia [1], to destill content of peoples imaginations and their evolution over time.

 With the CMU movie summary corpus as the starting point, we first create a subset which exclusively contains speculative fiction.
 We approach this first step in two ways: We directly inspect the genre of the movies in the dataset and hope to improve the classification quality by training a Naive Bayes model.